povsister/scp/README.md

 // Build a SSH config from private key privPEM, err := ioutil.ReadFile("/path/to/privateKey")
 // without passphrase
-sshConf := scp.NewSSHConfigFromPrivateKey("username", privPEM)
+sshConf, err := scp.NewSSHConfigFromPrivateKey("username", privPEM)
 // with passphrase
-sshConf := scp.NewSSHConfigFromPrivateKey("username", privPEM, passphrase)
+sshConf, err := scp.NewSSHConfigFromPrivateKey("username", privPEM, passphrase)

 // Dial SSH to "my.server.com:22".
 // If your SSH server does not listen on 22, simply suffix the address with port.